watermint/toolbox/docs/commands/dropbox-file-sharedfolder-info.md

 Get shared folder info

+Displays detailed information about a specific shared folder including members and permissions.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: